 Cultivating a positive company culture is an important area to focus on when and prior to hiring a new facility manager.
 Ask the candidate what ideas they have for contributing to and maintaining a positive work environment.
 This is beneficial for both the new facility manager and for the rest of your employees, as it allows you to see a glimpse of what improvements they can make to the synchronicity of your staff and to the customer experience at your facility.

 Don’t forget—YOU are being interviewed as well!
 Your facility manager candidate wants to know they’ll be in charge of a happy, successful team, and want to see you prove that you want and value this as well.

 A few ideas for cultivating a positive company culture include:

 Communication is key when it comes to building a sense of community.

-There is a significant difference between simply having the title of facility manager and being a true leader.
+There is a significant difference between just having the title of Facility Manager and being a true leader.

-A true leader, however, will not only make sure everyone is giving it their all, they’ll also make sure to join the team, pushing the wagon to the top of the hill.
+A true leader, however, will not only make sure everyone is giving it their all, but they’ll also make sure to join the team to help them push the wagon to the top of the hill.

 Can you imagine the difference this makes for junior team members?
 It’s hard to want to do something for someone who is barking orders at you while sitting back comfortably, exercising minimal effort.
 When a facility manager is "in the trenches", working equally as hard as everyone else, it motivates the team to reach their goals.